Hugo Mallo: International career

 Mallo earned three caps for Spain at under-19 level in 2010.
 In their run to second place at the 2010 UEFA European Championship, he played in the suspended Martín Montoya's absence in the final group game, a 3–0 win against Italy in Flers, Orne.

 Julen Lopetegui named Mallo in the under-20 squad for the 2011 FIFA World Cup in Colombia.
 He played all five games of a quarter-final campaign.

 In September 2011, Mallo made his first under-21 appearances in home and away wins over Georgia in European qualification.
 He then lost his place to Montoya, missed the 2012 Olympics and was edged from even his substitute place under Luis Milla for a year until being recalled against Italy in November 2012, his final international.

 Mallo played for the unofficial Galicia team on 20 May 2016, in a 1–1 draw with Venezuela at Riazor.

+Sexual abuse case

+On 30 January 2024, Mallo was ordered to stand trial in Barcelona's Criminal Court number 19 for allegations that he inappropriately touched the breasts of a woman who wore a parakeet costume while working as an Espanyol mascot.
+The incident, which was caught on film, took place in a Celta match at the Cornellà-El Prat Stadium on 24 April 2019; due to the penal code which was in force at the time, he could be charged with sexual abuse rather than sexual assault, with the trial being scheduled to start on 11 July 2024.

+The accuser, who remained anonymous and used the alias "Ms. Ana," previously testified about the incident while appearing before the Court of First Instance and Instruction Number 2 of Cornellà de Llobregat on 27 June 2019.
+On 25 September, the court would give the case a provisional dismissal.
+However, on 14 November, it would deny Mallo a "free dismissal" which would have closed the case.
+On 31 May 2021, the Ninth Section of the Provincial Court of Barcelona revoked the court's dismissal; he maintained his innocence, claiming that he did not know the gender of the person in the parakeet costume at the time of the incident and that he greeted Espanyol's mascots and players normally.